dgraph-io/dgraph-docs/content/learn/developer/react/react-ui/react-ui-graphql-queries.md

 ## Layout with GraphQL - post list

-Now that you have GraphQL to help write queries and get data and GraphQL Code Generator to turn that into typed Javascript, you can now layout your data and be sure you won't make a mistake because GraphQL and types will catch you.
+Now that you have GraphQL to help write queries and get data and GraphQL Code Generator to turn that into typed JavaScript, you can now layout your data and be sure you won't make a mistake because GraphQL and types will catch you.

 Let's make a `PostFeed` component that uses the `useAllPostsQuery` and renders the data into a Semantic React UI `Table`.